 The Commission acted retroactively while its authority pursuant to Section 80110 was prospective.
 Accordingly, this Court should find that the Commission acted in excess of its powers and contrary to law (Pub.
 Util.
 Code §§ 1757.1(a)(2) and (3)) and thus abused its discretion.
 (Pub.
 Util.
 Code § 1757.1(a)(1).)

-The Commission’s Findings Can Make No findings In the Absence of A Record.
+The Commission’s Purported Findings Are Not Supported.

 There Is No Record To Support Any Findings.